 Miitel - Long section showing channel structures

-Following an 18-month period of suspended operations due to the global financial crisis, Miitel resumed production in July 2010.
+Mincor suspended operations at Miitel for an 18-month period following the global financial crisis of 2007/08, but resumed mining in July 2010.
 A year later Mincor changed the operational structure, moving away from the use of contractors for underground operations and converting the mine entirely to owner-operations with a residential workforce.
-This proved successful in bringing costs down and mining quality up, and Miitel continues today as a robust operation with a competitive cash cost of production.
+This proved successful in bringing costs down and mining quality up, and Miitel continues today as a robust operation with a competitive cost of production.